distiller/blog.distiller.io/_posts/2014-04-08-minimize-the-hard-stuff.md

 * [Premature Generalization](http://c2.com/cgi/wiki?PrematureGeneralization)
 * [Planning for vs. Reacting to Change](http://devlicio.us/blogs/billy_mccafferty/archive/2006/09/20/Planning-for-vs.-Reacting-to-Change.aspx)

 But you also don't want to go digging in every corner of your source when that one change does come up.
 You also don't want to listen to an endless stream of "I told you so."
 The great news is, the kind of programming structure that keeps us sane on a daily basis (i.e. some semblence of organization) is all that's needed to prepare for this case.
-If you can't figure out where all the email code is when you decide to switch providers, how do you figure it out when you need to modify how you use the current provider?
-Stick to that kind of thinking and when the $$$ start rolling in, you can deal with any issues in your current infrastructure.
+If you can't figure out where all the email code is when you decide to switch providers, how do you figure it out when you need to modify your use of the current provider?
+Stick to that kind of thinking and when the money starts rolling in, you can deal with any issues in your current infrastructure.

 ## Conclusion